-"Dean of the Faculty" for the Dean of the Faculty or other Faculty Officer to whom the Dean may delegate the authority "Head of School" for Head of School or the person to whom the authority may be delegated "TLA Committee" for Teaching, Learning and Assessment Committee or the standing Committee to which it may delegate the authority "Requirements for a module" for attendance at such classes, performance of such work and completion of all the assessment at such a standard as may be specified by the School concerned "full-time study" for full-time study or equivalent period of part-time study, where the equivalent period for an honours programme is normally twice the period specified.
-"Honours Programme" for that element of the Degree Programme which comprises 3000 level modules and above.
+"Dean of the Faculty" for the Dean of the Faculty or other Faculty Officer to whom the Dean may delegate the authority "Head of School" for Head of School or the person to whom the authority may be delegated "LTC" for Learning and Teaching Committee or the standing Committee to which it may delegate the authority "Requirements for a module" for attendance at such classes, performance of such work and completion of all the assessment at such a standard as may be specified by the School concerned "full-time study" for full-time study or equivalent period of part-time study, where the equivalent period for a programme is normally twice the period specified.
+"Honours Programme" for that element of the Degree Programme which comprises 3000 level modules or above.